Evertras/simple-homemanager/03-checkpoint-explanation.md

 ```

 Here's a field called `description` that holds a string literal.
 As simple as
 it gets.
 Notice that it must end in a semicolon.
-All statements in Nix must
+All assignments in an
-end in a semicolon, _except_ for the overall expression defined in the file.
+attribute set in Nix must end in a semicolon.
+This means that whitespace doesn't
-This means that whitespace doesn't really matter.
+really matter.

 ```nix
 {